 Smithsonian Education – Hispanic Heritage Teaching Resources

-The Smithsonian Education site is a reliable resource for teachers in any subject and dedicates Hispanic Heritage Month in many ways.
+The Smithsonian Education site is a reliable resource for teachers in any subject and dedicates this month in many ways.
 From literature to favorite television shows, this site commemorates all aspects of Hispanic influencers.

 Library of Congress – For Teachers

 The Library of Congress is another fantastic resource for teachers.
 Here, you can discover helpful ways to use historical figures to events into lesson planning.
 The site offers field trips, classroom materials, and professional development information.